 Or, did Michelangelo stop painting because of Leonardo Da Vinci?

-You get the point?
-Podcasting, like painting or music, is a form of expression of thoughts.
+Do you get the point?
+Like painting or music, Podcasting is a form of expression of thoughts.
 And like any artistic expression, everyone is unique.

 Let’s look at this in a little more detail.
 Shall we?

 Take a notebook or your diary and get ready to do some exercises.